Online Ramsey numbers of ordered paths and cycles: Results for matchings

 If a vertex $v$ of $C$ is incident to any edges not in $C$, those edges are in $P^*$, and therefore $v$ must be a vertex of $P^*$.
 Since all vertices of $C$ are incident to a red edge in $C$, $v$ cannot be incident to any red edge in $P^*$; therefore $v$ is only incident to blue edges in $P^*$, so it must be an anchor.

 We classify each red edge of $C$ as \begin{itemize} \item \textbf{strong}, if its right endpoint is a right anchor, or if its left endpoint is a left anchor.
 Let $j_1$ be the number of strong edges in $C$. \item \textbf{weak}, if neither of its endpoints is an anchor.
 Let $j_2$ be the number of weak edges in $C$. \item \textbf{weird}, if its right endpoint is a left anchor, or if its left endpoint is a right anchor.
-Let $j_3$ be the number of weird edges in $C$. \end{itemize} Examples of this classification are shown in Figure~\ref{fig:strong-weak-weird}.
+Let $j_3$ be the number of weird edges in $C$. \end{itemize}

-It is impossible for both endpoints of a red edge to be anchors.
-If they are on the same blue segment of $P^*$, then there is a blue path between the endpoints of that red edge, which we ruled out earlier.
-If they are on different blue segments of $P^*$, then there is a red edge between the endpoints of another red edge, which violates our assumption that the red edges form an $M_k$.
-Therefore every red edge is exactly one of strong, weak, or weird, and $j_1 + j_2 + j_3 = j$.
+By Claim~\ref{claim:anchors}(i), every red edge in $C$ has at most one anchor; therefore every red edge in $C$ is exactly one of strong, weak, or weird, and $j_1 + j_2 + j_3 = j$.
+Examples of this classification are shown in Figure~\ref{fig:strong-weak-weird}.

-Let $vw$ be a strong edge where $v$ is a right anchor.
-Suppose $v$ is the rightmost vertex of a blue $P_{n-1}$; then $P^*$ must also contain a blue $P_{n-1}$, and $v$ cannot be the rightmost endpoint of the blue $P_{n-1}$ contained in $P^*$, or else $vw$ would be part of $P^*$.
-Therefore $v$ is a vertex on $P^*$ with a blue edge going left from $v$, but this creates a blue $P_n$, a contradiction.
-We conclude that $v$ is not the rightmost vertex of a blue $P_{n-1}$.
-Since $vw$ is part of a $P_n$ in which it is the only red edge, there must be a blue edge going right from $w$.
-That blue edge is part of $C$, since $w$ is not an anchor.
-By similar reasoning, if $vw$ is a strong edge where $w$ is a left anchor, then there must be a blue edge in $C$ going left from $v$.
+To help prove that there are $j$ blue edges in $C$, we will build up a subgraph $C'$ of $C$.
+First, we add all vertices of $C$ which are anchors to $C'$.
+There are exactly $j_1 + j_3$ of these: exactly one endpoint of every strong or weird edge is an anchor, neither endpoint of a weak edge is an anchor, and there are no vertices in $C$ which are not an endpoint of one of its red edges.

+Second, we consider the weak edges of $C$.
 Every weak edge must be part of a $P_n$ in which it is the only red edge; if this $P_n$ is entirely contained in $C$, then $C$ has $n-2 \ge k \ge j$ blue edges, and we are done.
 Otherwise, the blue $P_n$ must leave $C$; therefore, there is a blue path in $C$ from the weak edge to an anchor.
+We add this blue path, as well as the weak edge itself, to $C'$.